 What is a Broker?

 A broker is someone who offers a service to their clients.
-A Mortgage Broker is someone who is licenced to ‘Broker the Deal’ between a borrower and a lender.
+A Mortgage Broker is someone who is licensed to ‘Broker the Deal’ between a borrower and a lender.
 The mortgage broker will receive a commission from the lender once the loan has settled.

 A mortgage broker serves as a financial expert to explore financing options for new loans or refinancing, and to take care of the loan origination process up to the point of disbursing the funds.
 Armed with credit and financial information from the potential borrower, a mortgage broker uses a network of lenders and institutions to find a loan that suits the needs and desires of the buyer, then negotiates with the lender to secure terms and options for the buyer.
 When the application is approved, the mortgage broker oversees the signing of the loan documents.